Galaxyzd/Galaxy-AFKHunger/README.md

 # Abby's AFKHunger

-Spigot plugin that slowly deducts food from AFK players to discourage AFKing
+Spigot plugin that slowly deducts food from idle players to discourage idling

 ## What's this?